w3laba/Clicker-Tap-Mini-App/README.md

 **Functions:**
 - 🤘 Tap - Click for mine coins
+- 💼 Business - Grow your business and earn passive income
+- 🎮 Combo Game - Collect combos from businesses and get a bonus
 - 🚀 Boosts - Daily rewards and Boosts
 - 🤝 Referrals - Invite friends and recieve rewards
 - 📝 Tasks - Do tasks and earn points